Siteimprove/alfa-integrations/.changeset/spotty-toes-sniff.md

 "@siteimprove/alfa-test-utils": minor
 ---

-**Added:** New package for handling test utilities and interaction with Siteimprove Intelligence Platform.
+**Added:** New package for handling test utilities and interactions with the Siteimprove Intelligence Platform.

 A new package is now available, intended to wrap several test utilities.
-It currently contains
+It currently contains:

 - a wrapper to upload audit results to the Siteimprove Intelligence Platform and see them in the Page Report;
 - a helper to run an audit, selecting rules to use and outcomes to keep;